 The cardiology division offers one- and two-year fellowship programs in in the Clinical Cardiac Electrophysiology.
 However, preference is given to individuals interested in a two-year track that includes basic science and research.
 The majority of the EP cases are performed at the University of Minnesota Medical Center-Fairview, but fellows spend one-third of their clinical rotations at the VA Medical Center.
 We also have an active research program with emphasis in the areas of syncope, LV-based pacing systems, investigational defibrillators, and drug-delivery systems.
 Basic science research has concentrated on cardiopulmonary resuscitation and AV-nodal physiology.
 Read more >

 The Heart Failure fellowship consists of one year of clinical and research experience.
 Fellows spend 8-9 clinical months of experiential education in Advanced Congestive Heart Failure (a.k.a.
 "Cardiology II") and Cardiothoracic Surgery Services.
 Fellows will qualify for UNOS transplant physician certification, as well as meet the procedural requirements required by COCATS 3, Task Force 8: Training in Heart Failure.
-Dr. Gary Francis, the current Program Director is world-renowned for his work in heart failure.
-He has authored and co-authored more than 650 publications, which have been cited over than 5,000 times.
+Dr. Rebecca Cogswell, the current Program Director is world-renowned for her work in heart failure.
 Read more >

 The missions of our program are to train physicians in interventional cardiology and improve patient outcomes through innovation.
 The interventional program is an amalgamation of three inherently-different programs: one traditional university program, one high-volume private-institute program, and one VAMC program emphasizing approaches to complex atherosclerosis.
 By combining these entities, we hope to achieve the three goals of training: scholarship, innovation, and clinical experience.
 Read more >